Language models assisted with research, drafting, and editing of this content.

 Directly Replicable

-1. Digital service delivery - Irembo platform model widely applicable
+1. Digital service delivery - Irembo platform model widely applicable9

-2. Financial disclosure systems - Relatively low-cost to implement
+2. Financial disclosure systems - Relatively low-cost to implement2

-3. Independent anti-corruption agency - Ombudsman model proven
+3. Independent anti-corruption agency - Ombudsman model proven26

 Context-Dependent

-1. High public sector salaries - Requires fiscal capacity and political will
+1. High public sector salaries - Requires fiscal capacity and political will8

-2. Small country size - Easier to monitor smaller bureaucracy
+2. Small country size - Easier to monitor smaller bureaucracy1

-3. Authoritarian efficiency - May conflict with democratic deliberation
+3. Authoritarian efficiency - May conflict with democratic deliberation11

-4. Post-crisis conditions - Genocide created unique reform opportunity
+4. Post-crisis conditions - Genocide created unique reform opportunity1

 Proven Adaptations